techgrounds/techgrounds-timhubcloud/exam_AZ-900/cheat_sheet.md

 ## The benefits of using cloud services

 ### Describe the benefits of high availability and scalability in the cloud
+**High Availability**: it’s important the resources are available when needed.
+High availability focuses on ensuring maximum availability, regardless of disruptions or events that may occur.

+**Scalability**: the ability to adjust resources to meet demand.
+- Combats peak traffic/overwhelmed systems.
+- No overpaying for services.

+*Vertical Scaling*: more processing power, CPU, RAM etc. (scaling up) *Horizontal Scaling*: deploying more resources, VMs, containers. (scaling out)

 ### Describe the benefits of reliability and predictability in the cloud
+**Reliability**: the ability of a system to recover from failures and continue to function.

+**Predictability**: *Performance predictability* focuses on predicting the resources needed to deliver a positive experience for your customers (Autoscaling, load balancing, and high availability). *Cost predictability* is focused on predicting or forecasting the cost of the cloud spend (predict future costs and adjust your resources as needed).

 ### Describe the benefits of security and governance in the cloud